 - Application forms are incomplete or inaccurate.

-To maintain Chapter status, a Chapter must abide by registration requirements and remain in good standing with SVA as well as its accredited institution.
-Chapters are requested to complete and submit an annual update form reflecting any changes to leadership and contact information.
+To maintain active status, an SVA Chapter must abide by registration requirements and remain in good standing with SVA as well as its accredited institution.
+Chapters are requested to complete and submit an annual update form reflecting any changes to leadership and contact information on the SVA website as well as update SVA National Headquarters annually on their RSO status and newly elected leadership.